 Before you begin:

-Know your project manager: Find out whom your project manager is if you don’t already know.
-There is a list of who is responsible for which departments and offices here.
-Make sure to take note of who in the Marketing Department is responsible for your area of the college, as he or she will be your go-to person for any events or programs you may need help marketing.
+- Know your project manager: Find out whom your project manager is if you don’t already know by checking this list.
+Make sure to take note of who in the Marketing Department is responsible for your area of the College, as they will be your go-to person for any events or programs you may need help marketing.

-Help us help you: The Marketing Department has a variety of services that we offer to help you market your program.
+- Help us help you: The Marketing Department offers a variety of services to help you market your program.
 Find a list of those here.
 Look it over and see what you think would be the most helpful to you and your department.

 Things to consider to market your program: